dotnet/docs/docs/framework/interop/creating-a-class-to-hold-dll-functions.md

  Within a class, you define a static method for each DLL function you want to call.
 The definition can include additional information, such as the character set or the calling convention used in passing method arguments; by omitting this information, you select the default settings.
 For a complete list of declaration options and their default settings, see [Creating Prototypes in Managed Code](../../../docs/framework/interop/creating-prototypes-in-managed-code.md).

- Once wrapped, you can call methods on the function as you call methods on any other static function.
+ Once wrapped, you can call the methods on the class as you call static methods on any other class.
 Platform invoke handles the underlying exported function automatically.

  When designing a managed class for platform invoke, consider the relationships between classes and DLL functions.
 For example, you can: